LIVENlab/ENBIOS4TIMES/README.md

 # ENBIOS application for the TIMES-Sinergia Model (TIMES Spain)
-This repository contains the code to run ENBIOS for energy scenarios generated with the TIMES-Sinergia model for Spain.
+This repository contains the code to run ENBIOS for energy scenarios generated with the TIMES-Sinergia model for Spain. it is an output of the project Living lab for energy and environmental modelling and planning (LIVEN), funded by the Spanish Research Agency (PID2020-119565RJ-I00)

 The TIMES-Sinergia model is the Spanish TIMES version.
 CARLOS PORFA UPDATE THIS